Last updated on September 18th, 2020

 Flavoring your kombucha

-So once you’ve gone through a round of fermenting plain kombucha, and you’ve removed the SCOBY + plain kombucha liquid as starter for the next round, you’ve got a whole jar left of ‘buch to play with.
+So once you’ve gone through a round of fermenting, and you’ve removed the SCOBY + plain kombucha liquid as starter for the next round, you’ve got a whole jar left of ‘buch to play with.

 You can bottle it and keep it plain, or you can add flavored ingredients to the jar and let it sit for a few more days before straining, bottling, and refrigerating.